aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To simplify the solver construction process, we provide base Docker images that manage the infrastructure necessary for solvers as well as access to AWS resources.
 We will build three images, a common image, a leader, and a worker.
 One leader coordinates multiple workers.
 The Dockerfiles and needed resources are contained in the [satcomp-images](satcomp-images) directory.

-To begin, cd into the `satcomp-images` directory and execute the `build_satcomp_images.sh` script.
+To begin, navigate to the `satcomp-images` directory and execute the `build_satcomp_images.sh` script.
 This script will build three images: `satcomp-infrastructure:common`, `satcomp-infrastructure:leader`, and `satcomp-infrastructure:worker` that correspond to the common, leader, and worker images.

 ### Checking Docker Build Results